 FAQ

 How can I get my insurance to cover TRT costs?
-Ensure your doctor documents the diagnosis correctly with at least two morning blood draws showing testosterone below 12 nmol/L, uses the correct ICD code (E29.1 or E23.0), and requests a cost guarantee before starting treatment.
+Coverage by basic insurance remains the exception, but you improve your chances in eligible cases: ensure your doctor documents the diagnosis correctly with at least two morning blood draws showing testosterone below 12 nmol/L, uses the correct ICD code (E29.1 or E23.0), and requests a cost guarantee before starting treatment.
 If coverage is denied, you have the right to file a formal objection.
+In parallel, check your supplementary insurance — many plans cover TRT costs in full or in part.

 Is it cheaper to go through my family doctor or a TRT specialist?
 Family doctor consultations are covered by insurance, making them cheaper out of pocket.
 However, if your GP lacks TRT experience, you may receive suboptimal dosing and monitoring.
-Many patients combine both: using a TRT specialist for treatment planning and their GP for insurance-covered lab work and prescriptions.
-This hybrid approach maximizes insurance coverage while ensuring you benefit from specialized clinical expertise throughout your entire treatment journey.
+Many patients combine both: using a TRT specialist for treatment planning and their GP for insurance-covered lab work.
+This hybrid approach keeps out-of-pocket costs down while ensuring you benefit from specialized clinical expertise throughout your entire treatment journey.
 Whichever route you choose, make sure your treating physician has hands-on experience with testosterone replacement therapy and follows current international guidelines.

 Further Reading